 Final Thoughts

-While it’s not exactly the same as the stovetop, making air fryer caramelized onions is easy and requires a lot less tending.
-It’s not going to be the same as an hour of attentive cooking will get you, but it’s still delicious nonetheless.
+While it’s not exactly the same as sautéed onions, making air fryer caramelized onions is easy and requires a lot less tending.
+It’s not going to be the same as an hour of attentive cooking will get you, but these air-fried onions are still delicious nonetheless!

-If you love onions, make sure to check out my easy vinegar cucumber onion salad recipe.
+If you love onions, make sure to check out my easy vinegar cucumber onion salad recipe too!

 Equipment